 He pulls down a volume titled, “Wounded by God’s People.”

-“Oh, it’s by Anne Graham Lotz.
+“Oh, I’ve heard of this author.
 I know her father, Billy.
 I gave him many, many messages to share with the world and he always went wherever I asked him to.
-He has always told people how I loved them so.”
+He always told people how I loved them so.”

 We look around for my friend’s book.
 I mention her name–Jennifer.
-“She’s a reporter from Iowa,” I tell Him.
+“She used to be a reporter in Iowa,” I tell Him.

 We turn to the Women’s Section, thinking the little yellow book should be there.